simon622/string-table/README.md

 ## Recent changes
 * 2018 - Added support for ResultSet reading into StringTable
-* 2019 - Added support for data sorting by Lexical and Numeric orders.
+* 2019 - Added support for data sorting by Lexical and Numeric types.
 * 2019 - Added support for HTML output

 Inbuilt support for the following export formats;